 Sleep paralysis happens when there is an overlap between the REM and light stages of sleep.
 This means that your mind wakes up before the REM stage is complete.
 As such, you experience the inability to move or shout as well as breathlessness, and even panic.
 For some people, this feels like a hallucination.

-Read on for tips to overcome sleep paralysis and when you should get help.
+Read page 2 for tips to overcome sleep paralysis and when you should get help.